ryanjpodonnell/recursion-exercises/README.md

 # Recursion exercises

-Exercises for common recursive functions in Ruby, Python, Javascript, C++, Java, and Haskell.
+Exercises for common recursive functions in Ruby, Python, Javascript, C++, Java, C, and Haskell.

+Also includes some non-recursive exercises for practice.